 In our pursuit of a comprehensive and nuanced analysis, we recognize that relying solely on the distance between capitals might not fully capture the complex dynamics and interactions between countries.
 Therefore, we go beyond the capital distance and incorporate a second measure — the border degree of a country with Russia — to gain deeper insights into the relationship between geographical proximity and military expenditure decisions.
 The border degree metric enables us to examine how the presence of a common border with Russia, or even a second-degree border (i.e., sharing a border with a country that shares a border with Russia), may exert distinct influences on a country's military spending compared to the air distance metric.
 By exploring the border degree, we aim to understand whether physical contiguity with Russia plays a unique role in shaping a country's perception of threats and security concerns, and consequently, its military expenditure decisions.
 Countries sharing a direct border with Russia may experience more immediate security considerations, influenced by historical conflicts, geopolitical tensions, or territorial disputes.
 On the other hand, second-degree border countries might have indirect security implications resulting from their proximity to nations with a direct border with Russia.
 These indirect influences might manifest in different ways and warrant closer examination.

 Moving forward, our research report will be structured as follows: we will first delve into the Data we utilize, emphasizing its relevance and reliability.
-Subsequently, we will detail the Methodology, with particular emphasis on our novel approach of employing Bayesian Model Averaging, a technique not previously utilized in the papers we draw inspiration from.
+Subsequently, we will detail the Economic Framework, with particular emphasis on our novel approach of employing Bayesian Model Averaging, a technique not previously utilized in the papers we draw inspiration from.
 We will then present and analyze the Results of our investigation, providing insights into the potential relationships uncovered.
 Finally, we will conclude the project with a comprehensive Summary,

 highlighting the implications of our findings and potential avenues for further research.